illinoistech-itm/jhajek/itmd-521/assignements/assignments/assignment-04/Readme.md

 ## Assignment Details - Part I

 - You will create a PySpark application named: `assignment_04.py`
-  - Read the `Employees` table into a DataFrame
+  - Read the `employees` table into a DataFrame
   - Display the count of the number of records in the DF
   - Display the schema of the Employees Table from the DF
 - Create a DataFrame of the top 10,000 employee salaries (sort DESC) from the `salaries` table